 Children and young people with an Education, Health and Care Plan follow a different admission and transfer process for a new school.
-This is completed with the SENCO and the Child's names SEND Officer.
+This is completed with the SENCO, parent/carer and the SEND Officer working with the Academy.

 What are our arrangements for pupils with disabilities?